hanskarlo/arm-project/arm_move_group/readme.md

 ## Description

-This package contains the node that utilize the Move Group Interface C++ API to generate pose targets from a custom topic interface.
+This package hosts the node that utilizes the Move Group C++ Interface to generate motion plans from a custom service interface.

+The custom service interface is outlined in the **arm_msgs** package.
+Example service calls can be found in the **arm_tests** package.

 ## Features